cloudswb/aws-genai-bedrock-builder/README.md

     DomainName: 'xxx.com', // The domain name (will combine with <SiteSubDomain> to create a S3 bucket name like: <SiteSubDomain>.<DomainName>)
     SiteSubDomain: 'genai-dev', // will combine with <DomainName> to create a S3 bucket name like: <SiteSubDomain>.<DomainName>
     Region: "us-east-1", // Target region will be deploy, the region should have bedrock\opensearch serverless available.
-    Auth: 'iam' //Auth type, DO NOT Change, we only support this IAM auth type currently.
+    Auth: 'iam', //Auth type, DO NOT Change, we only support this IAM auth type currently.
-}
+    KBEmbeddingModelName: "amazon.titan-embed-text-v1" //Embedding Model Name }
 ```